sophiashen15/Sophia-Shen-Maker-Portfolio/data structures and algs/README.md

 # Data Structures and Algorithms

-A comprehensive collection of fundamental and advanced data structures and algorithms implemented in Python, covering essential computer science concepts from basic structures to complex algorithmic paradigms.
+A collection of fundamental and advanced data structures and algorithms implemented in Python.

 ## Tree Structures